DataFire/Integrations/integrations/generated/amazonaws_codecommit/README.md

 * BatchGetRepositoriesOutput `object`: Represents the output of a batch get repositories operation.
   * repositories [RepositoryMetadataList](#repositorymetadatalist)
   * repositoriesNotFound [RepositoryNotFoundList](#repositorynotfoundlist)

+### BeforeCommitIdAndAfterCommitIdAreSameException
+* BeforeCommitIdAndAfterCommitIdAreSameException `object`: The before commit ID and the after commit ID are the same, which is not valid.
+The before commit ID and the after commit ID must be different commit IDs.

 ### BlobIdDoesNotExistException
 * BlobIdDoesNotExistException `object`: The specified blob does not exist.